vthib/boreal/boreal/README.md

 huge number of rules, big files and bad hex or regex strings deteriorates performances quite a lot.
 This is mainly because of missing optimizations that is planned in the next releases.

-#### Defensive programming and protection against all possible rules.

-For now it is possible to craft rules that will cause stack overflows or behave badly in general.
-If you control the origin of all of your rules, this is not an issue.
-If that is not the case however, you shouldn't use boreal yet.
-This is in active development.

 #### Process scanning

 Only scanning files or bytes is available for the moment.

-#### Configurable timeout on scan

-Closely related to defensive programming, and will probably be implemented at the same time.

 #### Missing modules